kubernetes-sigs/aws-load-balancer-controller/docs/ingress-resources.md

 - **successCodes**: Defines the HTTP status code that should be expected when doing health checks against the defined `healthcheck-path`.
 When omitted, `200` is used.

 - **tags**: Defines [AWS Tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) that should be applied to the ALB instance and Target groups.

+- **attributes**: Defines [Load Balancer Attributes](http://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_LoadBalancerAttribute.html) that should be applied to the ALB.
+This can be used to enable the S3 access logs feature of the ALB.
+Example:

+  - alb.ingress.kubernetes.io/attributes: access_logs.s3.enabled=true,access_logs.s3.bucket=my-access-log-bucket